-Determine whether you should continue banking with the bridge banks: Currently, all your deposits are being stored in “bridge banks” that are operating just like the closed banks.
-It is important that you determine whether it is beneficial for you to continue banking as usual with the bridge bank or transfer over your funds to a new bank.
-Some things to consider are bank fees, future access to funding, APY etc. If you’re happy with the current benefits offered by the bridge banks, it might make sense to stick with them.
+Determine whether you should continue banking with the acquiring banks: As the deposits and loans of both failed have been acquired by new banks, It is important you determine whether it is beneficial for you to continue banking as usual with the acquiring banks or transfer over your funds to a new bank.
+Some things to consider are bank fees, future access to funding, APY etc. If you’re happy with the current benefits offered by Flagstar bank or First Citizens bank it might make sense to stick with them.

 Open a new account with a new bank: If you decide to switch over to a new bank, look for institutions that are FDIC insured.
 Just as they protected account holders with these collapses, they would help in the future.
 Generally speaking, diversifying your assets across multiple banks is your best bet to keeping your cash secure.
 See our suggested accounts here.